-Easy Vegetable Pilau Rice recipe is a classic Indian takeaway favourite, cooked with whole spices and vegetables of your choice.
-Its Delicate, Aromatic and Oh so easy!!
-Do you love your pulav rice but always worry, it is too difficult?
+Easy Vegetable Pilau Rice recipe is a classic Indian takeaway favorite, cooked with whole spices and vegetables of your choice.
+It’s Delicate, Aromatic, and Oh so easy!!
+Do you love your yellow pulav rice but always worry, it is too difficult?

 Let me tell you, this Pulao rice is so quick and easy to make, that you will never go back to takeaways again!
 My kids always request for this version of Veg Pulao rice along with a chilled glass of Mango Lassi !

 We love Pilau rice at home – Be it Yellow Rice or this mixed vegetable pulav rice!
 It is a total misconception that this dish is so complicated to make.

 But let me tell you, this Pilau is one of the easiest recipes that you can make with Basmati rice.
 Serve it along with curries and poppadoms.
 For cooking steaming plain white rice, I have got you covered with a post on How to cook Basmati Rice?

 Growing up in India, Pulao rice has always been a part of our weekend menu at home.
 The beauty of this dish is that it requires only whole spices to lend fragrance to the rice.
 Its delicate, aromatic and tasty that we would always reach out for a second serving!
 My mum always made it in the pressure cooker like this Instant Pot Pulao Rice Recipe.

 She also makes the BEST SABUDANA KHICHDI TOO!

 However after moving to UK, I came across so many interpretations of the same dish in restaurants and takeaways.It’s also known by so many names – Pilav, Pulao, Pulav, Pilau, Pilaf … But I still like our version of this simple Pilau rice thats super quick and tastier than Indian takeaways.
 Moreover this rice is ready in less than 30 minutes!